Quora aims for each question page to become the best possible resource for someone with the same question. To this end:

 - must also be genuinely helpful, provide meaningful explanation, and must not appear to misinterpret the question's intent.

 - Answers that include should make this explicit by putting the copied content into blockquotes preceded by a clear attribution of the source.

 - Use only to make answers helpful.
-In particular, avoid meme pictures and that are not directly responsive to the question.
+In particular, avoid that are not directly responsive to the question.

 - Image- or video-only answers should be captioned and (where applicable) accompanied with an explanation of their relevance to the question.

 - The gist of the answer should be able to be understood without having to leave Quora to access an external website.
 Answers that cannot be understood without navigating to an external site and appear to be doing so for promotional purposes may be considered .